-The Holocaust Timeline Activity Cards come in two formats—physical cards mailed to United States residents* and a downloadable PDF version.
-They are designed for classroom discussions to encourage critical thinking about the relationships among Nazi policy, World War II, historical events, and individual experiences during the Holocaust.
+The Holocaust Timeline Activity Cards are designed for classroom discussions to encourage critical thinking about the relationships among Nazi policy, World War II, historical events, and individual experiences during the Holocaust.

 The foundational, adaptable classroom activity includes over 125 cards that can be displayed on a wall in a classroom or shared digitally.
 It can be completed within 60 minutes, discussed during multiple class sessions, and used either as a point of reference throughout an entire course or to accommodate thematic extension activities.